 Please note: If you wish to submit a diploma/degree certificate of an academic degree (e.g. a bachelor's with German as language of instruction) as proof of your language skills, you need to submit this document until the end of the application deadline.
 Preliminary certificates, transcripts etc. are not sufficient.
 If the final graduation documents are not available to you in time, you need to submit a different proof of language proficiency.

 Proof of sufficient English language skills must be submitted before the end of the application period for all degree programs whose language of instruction is English.
 Depending on the certificate, there are different ways to do this.

 How to submit the proof of your english language proficiency

 - Have the testing institute send your results directly to TUM

 You can have your results sent to TUM directly by the institute (TOEFL, IELTS).
 Please note that this is only possible after you have created an online application at TUM and that it can take 4-6 weeks for the results to arrive at TUM.
 We cannot guarantee the timely arrival of your results if you choose this option.

 - Have the testing institute activate online validation of your results

 You can allow for your results to be verified online by us.
-To do this, contact the testing institute and inform us about the activation of the online validation in time.
 Please note that we cannot be held responsible if the online validation does not work.
 In this case, you will have to submit your results as certified hardcopy.